 \textbf{Minimizing Waste via `Online Stochastic Packing'} \\* Once the guardrails $\overline{X}_{\theta}$ and $\underline{X}_{\theta}$ are found to verify a bound on the approximate envy up to a factor of $L_T$, we change the focus to instead try and minimize the loss of efficiency.
-Thanks to our guardrails, we develop the algorithm to match a clairvoyant benchmark policy which minimizes the resource waste with the knowledge of $(N_{t, \theta})_{t \in [T], \theta \in \Theta}$ while simultaneously limiting the allocations to lie between $[\underline{X}_{\theta}, \overline{X}_{\theta}]$.
-This reduction changes the measure of the performance of the algorithm to the performance of an online stochastic packing problem with the addition of \emph{guardrails} (i.e. our minimum and maximum allocation constraints).
-However, in this setting, it amounts to ensuring that the budget remaining for the algorithm is enough to satisfy a high probability bound on the resources required to allocate $\underline{X}$ to every individual arriving in the future.
+Thanks to our guardrails, we develop the algorithm to match a clairvoyant benchmark policy which minimizes the resource waste with the knowledge of $(N_{t, \theta})_{t \in [T], \theta \in \Theta}$ while simultaneously limiting the allocations to lie between $\{\underline{X}_{\theta}, \overline{X}_{\theta}\}$.
+This can be thought of as solving an online stochastic packing problem (whose objective is to minimize efficiency loss) with the addition of \emph{guardrail constraints} (i.e. our minimum and maximum allocation constraints).
+In this setting, after writing down the stochastic packing optimization program, a competitive algorithm arises naturally by ensuring that the budget remaining for the algorithm is enough to satisfy a high probability bound on the resources required to allocate $\underline{X}$ to every individual arriving in the future.
 This idea is formalized in \cref{sec:proof}, and takes motivation in recent developments on Bayesian prophet benchmarks for online bin packing problems~\citep{vera2019bayesian}.

 \textbf{Algorithm Description} \\* Let $B_{t,k}^{alg}$ denote the budget remaining to the principal for resource $k$ at iteration $t$, i.e. $B_k - \sum_{t' < t} \sum_{\theta} N_{t',\theta} X_{t',\theta,k}$.
 Assume the algorithm is given the expected demands $(\Exp{N_{\theta}})_{\theta \in \Theta}$ and confidence terms $\conf_{t, \theta}$ such that $|N_{> t, \theta} - \Exp{N_{> t, \theta}}| \leq \conf_{t, \theta}$ with high probability.
 Let $\multconf = \max_{\theta} \frac{\conf_{0, \theta}}{\Exp{N_{\geq 1, \theta}}}$.
 Given a desired bound on envy $L_T$, the algorithm computes the guardrails by